 Top photo shows (from left): FANHS RG president Pearl King, Manoa Youth runners up Gabriela and Angel Velez, Representative Jane Powdrell Culbert, Manoa Youth awardee Bianca White, Scott Berry,* Major Gloria Kauz, Francis Ong, Louie Velasquez, Sharmaine Ong, Wally Winter, Dr. Ted Jojola, Cristal Everette (representing Jenny DeBouzek), and Divina Underwood (representing Veronica Jumalon).
 Learn About the 2015 Pamana Awardees and Manoa Youth 2015.

 *Scott Berry (Educate Bohol) went back to the Philippines (for the 6th time) with his wife, Zela in October.
 We are grateful to Scott for changing the lives of many poor children in Bohol.
 He is very much a part of their lives now.
 See video about his October trip: 2015 Educate Bohol.

 2017 Pamana Event

-In conjunction with the Filipino American History Month (October), the 8th Pamana event will be conducted in October instead of September.
-It will be a FREE EVENT.
-Venue and other details will be announced later.
-Please visit this page by August.
+In conjunction with the Filipino American History Month (October), the 8th Pamana event will be conducted on October 21, 2017, Saturday at 2:00 pm, Hotel Cascada.
+It is a FREE EVENT.
+Visit: 2017 Pamana Awards.

 NOTE: To see full view of photos in the gallery, double click on each photo, then double click again for larger view.
 To return to text, click on the (<) arrow at the top right corner of the screen.